 Outpatient treatment programs are also an exceptional aftercare program upon completing inpatient treatment.
 Usually, the patient will also stay at a sober living home to ensure they’re surrounded by like-minded peers focusing on sobriety.

 Medication-assisted treatment (MAT) is a combination of medications and behavioral therapy used to treat substance addiction.
 This treatment is for patients with substance addictions that include FDA-approved medications, coupled with behavioral therapies and counseling, to provide a “whole-patient” approach.

 During MAT, patients can securely take medications for months, years, or even a lifetime if needed.
 The patient’s plan is customized and created by the doctor.
 It should be noted that plans to stop medication use should always be consulted before changing the treatment or prescriptions.

-Get Help For Substance Addiction Today
+Get Help For Substance Addiction in Pennsylvania Today

 If you have been looking for substance abuse treatment centers in PA, let us help you.
 It is vital for those who suffer from addiction to enlist the help of an addiction treatment rehab center.
 Finding the best rehab facility may seem overwhelming.
 Still, it’s a critical step in regaining a healthy lifestyle, and our team here at Silver Linings Recovery Services can help.

 Our treatment facility offers medical detox services, inpatient treatment programs, and intensive outpatient addiction rehab.
 Here at Silver Linings, our patients can be as comfortable in knowing that they now have the best possibility to overcome substance addiction.